jobovy/apogee-maps/README.rst

 There are quite a few extra requirements necessary to reproduce the results which make up this paper, the main ones being the extra data tables (with DR12 RGB distances, and the ages from Martig et al. 2016), and the PARSEC isochrones - implemented via the `isodist <https://github.com/jobovy/isodist>`__ python package.

 To get hold of the DR12 distances, which have not yet been made publicly available, you need to have access to the SDSS SAS (SDSS collaborators only) and the file at `this link <https://data.sdss.org/sas/apogeework/apogee/sandbox/Distance_VAC/dr12/DR12_DIST_R-GC.fits>`__.
 You should place this file in ../catalogues .
+If you dont have access to that catalogue, you could download the (publicly available) DR14 distance VAC `here <https://dr14.sdss.org/sas/dr14/apogee/vac/apogee-distances/apogee_distances-DR14.fits>`__, which can be cross-matched with the DR12 catalogue to get distance estimates.
+This would, however, require some tweaks to the existing code where the distance catalogue is used.

 The age catalogues can be obtained from vizier via ftp by running::